 - 2.4 SEA is intended to provide the framework for influencing decision-making at an earlier stage when plans and programmes which give rise to individual projects are being developed.
-SEA should result in more sustainable development through the systematic appraisal of policy options. - 2.5 This SEA Applicability Report provides the findings of this process for the Plan, which provides a pre-screening check, known as a Stage 1 Applicability Assessment, allowing for the rapid screening of environmental effects that do not require an SEA to determine whether or not an SEA is required via Stage 2 Screening.
+SEA should result in more sustainable development through the systematic appraisal of policy options. - 2.5 This document is an Applicability Assessment, which provides a pre-screening check, known as a Stage 1 Applicability Assessment, allowing for the rapid screening of environmental effects to determine whether or not an SEA is required via a Stage 2 SEA Screening.